 - Leading indicators and key risk indicators (KRIs)

-- Building simple risk dashboards to induce action and quality decision making
+- Communication and reporting—how to induce action and quality decision making

 - Adaptive risk management

 - Dynamic risk management

 - Examples from mining and other sectors where these approaches have been successful

 How to Register

 To register yourself, click the ‘Register Now’ button and complete the online registration form.

 To register on behalf of someone else, or to register groups of 2 or more, please contact us; discounts may apply.